murillo-group/sarkas/docs/contributing/dev_example.rst

 .. code-block:: console

-    Your branch is up to date with 'origin/master'.
+    Your branch is up to date with 'origin/dev'.

+Make sure you are in the ``dev`` branch.

 It is good practice to create a new branch for each modification to the code.
 For example, let us say you want to create a new branch called ``plot_style``.
 This can be done by